Parish Life

 For more information, contact Dan Wachs, dwachs@stmattoc.org, or 414-762-4200 ext.
 126.

-Next Meeting: Thursday, February 20th, 6:00pm in the Good Shepherd Room.
+Next meeting April 24th, 7:00pm in the Good Shepherd Room.

 If you have a loved one who lives with any mental health challenge, this group offers a confidential place to listen, share, and pray for each other as we support our loved one(s) through their struggles.
 No need to RSVP – if you have questions, please email Carol Daun: cdaun@stmattoc.org or Eileen Aalderks: emaaldwy@gmail.com